 However, the general market advice is that you should not spend more than 28% of your salary on housing (be it a rent or mortgage).

-Again, this is going to vary depending on why and how often you need transport (ie. commuting to work, or just for the weekend), your access to good public transport links, or your ability to run your own vehicle.
+Again, the way you budget for this is going to vary depending on why and how often you need transport (ie. commuting to work, or just for the weekend), your access to good public transport links, or your ability to run your own vehicle.

 According to the Office of National Statistics, the average weekly household spend on transport in 2015/16 was £72.70 and for the majority of British regions was the highest expenditure category alongside housing (net), fuel and power.
 Obviously converting this into a percentage amount of your salary depends on what you earn.